German Propaganda Archive Calvin University

 Caption: 7 September.
 The Führer is coming.

 Text: “The Poles are retreating everywhere, with the Germans at their heels.
 Neu-Sandez is captured in the south.
 Krakow is captured without resistance.
 Military honors are given at Marshall Pilsudski’s grave.
-The Tuchel Heath to the north is cleared up, the remaining Polish forces escaping across the Weichsel.
+The Tuchel Heath to the north is cleared up and the remaining Polish forces escaping across the Weichsel.
 Bombs have set Warsaw’s West Train Station in flames.”

 Caption: 8 September.
 In liberated Lodsch

-Text: “Mobile forces reach the mid-Weichsel, and approach the southwestern suburbs of Warsaw.
+Text: “Mobile forces reach the mid-Weichsel and approach the southwestern suburbs of Warsaw.
 Other forces are nearing Lublin.
 The troops at Lodsch head south to the Bzura River to attack the weakening enemy.”

 Caption: 9 September.
 Polish prisoners of war